UPPMAX/R-python-julia-matlab-HPC/docs/python/load_runPython.rst

    + UPPMAX: Don't use system installed python3 (3.6.8)
    + HPC2N: Don’t use system-installed python (2.7.18)
    + HPC2N: Don’t use system-installed python3  (3.8.10)
+   + LUNARC: Don’t use system-installed python or python3 (3.9.18)
    + ALWAYS use python module

 .. admonition:: Why are there both Python/2.X.Y and Python/3.Z.W modules?

     Some existing software might use `Python2` and some will use `Python3`.
 Some of the Python packages have both `Python2` and `Python3` versions.
 Check what your software as well as the installed modules need when you pick!

 .. admonition:: UPPMAX: Why are there both python/3.X.Y and python3/3.X.Y modules?